Romans 4

 just as David also speaks of the blessing on the man to whom God credits righteousness apart from works:

-We are the blessed people who sins and trespasses God is not counting (2 Cor.
+(d) Will not take into account.
+Because of Jesus, God is no longer holding our trespasses against us (2 Cor.
 5:19).
 Because of his great love, God chooses to remember your sins no more (Heb.
 8:12, 10:17).

 Romans 4:9